MSE or PhD in Nuclear Engineering & Radiological Sciences

 As the department continues to advance the fast-evolving field of nuclear engineering and radiological sciences, the graduate curriculum prepares students to shoulder leadership roles as their careers progress following masters or doctoral degrees.

-The faculty train the next generation of nuclear engineers to design, build, run and regulate nuclear power plants in the US and abroad.
-Students also gain expertise as scientists and engineers who advance the application of radiation in medicine, nuclear security and the dismantling of weapons, the disposal of radioactive wastes and basic research.
+NERS faculty train the next generation of nuclear engineers to design, build, run and regulate nuclear power plants in the U.S. and abroad.
+Students also gain expertise as scientists and engineers who advance the application of radiation in medicine, nuclear security and the dismantling of weapons, the disposal of radioactive wastes, and basic scientific research.

 Each of our graduate students chooses to focus on a Research Option that corresponds to one of our four Research Areas:

 - Fission Systems & Radiation Transport Research and Faculty | Requirements

 - Materials & Radiation Effects Research and Faculty | Requirements